wp-plugins/revisionary/readme.txt

 == Changelog ==

+= 1.1.10-dev =
+* Compat : CForms (and possibly other plugins) - tinyMCE buttons were suppressed

 = 1.1.9 - 18 Jan 2012 =
 * Compat : Press Permit - PP roles were not applied under some configurations
 * Compat : Role Scoper - RS roles were not applied under some configurations (related fixes in RS 1.3.52)